-EECS 1541 3.0 - INTRODUCTION TO COMPUTING FOR THE PHYSICAL SCIENCES equivalent.
+EECS 1541 3.0 - INTRODUCTION TO COMPUTING FOR THE PHYSICAL SCIENCES

 An introduction to scientific computing using an integrated computing and visualization platform.
 Elements of procedural programming such as: control structures, data types, program modules.
 Visualization in two and three dimensions.
 Applications to numerical computation and simulations relevant to the physical sciences.

-Prerequisites: SC/MATH 1013 3.00 or

 Corequisites: SC/PHYS 1010 6.00 or SC/PHYS 1410 6.00 or SC/PHYS 1420 6.00; and SC/MATH 1021 3.00 or SC/MATH 1025 3.00.